PyDever/python-keyboard-drivers/README.md

 # Python Keyboard Drivers
-These are not user-space drivers!
-This is a real kernel driver.
+This is a real device driver.
 It disables the pre-existing kernel driver so that it can be used.

 ## Installation & Setup